Summer Sessions 2021 Course Syllabus

-If you wish to have a virtual office visit, please email me a time and I will email you a zoom link.
+If you wish to have a virtual office visit, please email me a day and time and I will email you a zoom link.

 |Academic Honesty||Academic honesty is expected from all students, and dishonesty in any form will not be tolerated.
 Please consult the LSC-PA policies (Section IX, subsection A, in the Faculty Handbook) for consequences of academic dishonesty.|

 |ADA Considerations||The Americans with Disabilities Act (ADA) is a federal anti-discrimination statute that provides comprehensive civil rights for persons with disabilities.
 Among other things, this legislation requires that all students with disabilities be guaranteed a learning environment that provides for reasonable accommodation of their disabilities.
 If you believe you have a disability requiring an accommodation, please contact the the Office for Disability Services Coordinator, Room 231, in the Madison Monroe Building.
 The phone number is (409) 984-6241.|

 |MyLSCPA||Be sure to check your campus E-mail and Course Homepage using MyLSCPA campus web portal (My.LamarPA.edu).
 When you've logged in, click the email icon in the upper right-hand corner to check email, or click on the "My Courses" tab to get to your Course Homepage.
 Click the link to your course and review the information presented.
 It is important that you check your email and Course Homepage regularly.
 You can also access your grades, transcripts, and determine who your academic advisor is by using MyLSCPA.|